Error Code 4 Flashes

 Steps

-1. Turn off power AND shut off gas supply Switch the furnace power off.
-Turn the gas shutoff valve to OFF (perpendicular to the pipe).
-Wait 5 minutes.
-If you smell gas at any point, leave the area immediately and call your gas company.
+1. Turn off electrical power at the breaker and shut off the gas supply valve Set the furnace circuit breaker to OFF and turn the gas shutoff valve perpendicular to the pipe.
+If you smell gas at any point, leave your home immediately and call your gas company from outside.

 How to Verify